thomaswsu/Stochastic-Gradient-Boosting-and-Adaboost/README.md

 In this repository we evaluate the performance of Stochastic Boosting and Traditional Boosting methods in two ways.
 The first is through evaluating the amount of data needed for each method to effectively generalize the classification problem.
 The second is effect of increasing the complexity of Weak Learner.
 How does a Weak Learner perform as it becomes for complex?
 Is it still able to generalize the classification problem in the same number of epochs?

+Link to video presensentation on YouTube: https://youtu.be/0ohee0vgz_4

-Link to data on Google sheets - https://docs.google.com/spreadsheets/d/1jgTfXJokuQQEXjhYRAtvr3QHVrpV9Q-x_4oFygjwDdU/edit?usp=sharing
+Link to data on Google Sheets - https://docs.google.com/spreadsheets/d/1jgTfXJokuQQEXjhYRAtvr3QHVrpV9Q-x_4oFygjwDdU/edit?usp=sharing

 ## Files

-  **Presentation.mp4** - Video of Team Presesenting Slideshow

   **Stochastic Gradient Boosting.pdf** - Slideshow PDF

   **Randomized_Algorithms_for_Machine_Learning_and_Optimization_Project_HW.pdf** - Homework PDF